ccamel/awesome-ccamel/README.md

 - [ingvaar/beauf-net-front](https://github.com/ingvaar/beauf-net-front) - A simple quote website frontend built using React
 - [inrupt/solid-client-vc-js](https://github.com/inrupt/solid-client-vc-js) - Client library to ease working with Verifiable Credentials in Solid
 - [inversify/InversifyJS](https://github.com/inversify/InversifyJS) - A powerful and lightweight inversion of control container  for JavaScript & Node.js apps powered by TypeScript.
+- [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI) - InvokeAI is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
+The solution offers an industry leading WebUI, supports terminal use through a CLI, and serves as the foundation for multiple commercial products.
 - [iroiro/iroiro](https://github.com/iroiro/iroiro) -
 - [isaacs/node-lru-cache](https://github.com/isaacs/node-lru-cache) - A fast cache that automatically deletes the least recently used items
 - [jitsi/jitsi-meet](https://github.com/jitsi/jitsi-meet) - Jitsi Meet - Secure, Simple and Scalable Video Conferences that you use as a standalone app or embed in your web application.